South Africa: open for business

-Trade and industry is undertaken within the framework of a free enterprise economy.
-The courts are open to foreigners on exactly the same terms and conditions as South African citizens, although many commercial disputes are resolved through arbitration by agreement between the parties.
+Trade and industry takes place a free enterprise economy.
+The courts are open to foreigners on exactly the same terms and conditions as South African citizens.
+But many commercial disputes avoid the courts, instead being resolved with arbitration and by agreement between the parties.

-South Africa has world-class infrastructure – including a modern transport network, widely available energy, and sophisticated telecommunications facilities.
+South Africa has world-class infrastructure – including a modern transport network, sophisticated telecommunications and superb tourism facilities.